o-leolleo/blog/content/blog/a-kubernetes-local-lab-fluentbit/index.md

 [![Kibana logs](kibana-logs.png)](kibana-logs.png)

 These are all logs collected by fluentbit from the kubernetes cluster, feel free to give it a try and experiment with a bit!
-Elasticsearch and Kibana are not the main topic of this post, so we'll them for visualizing the fluentbit delivered logs only, without further discussion.
+Elasticsearch and Kibana are not the main topic of this post, we'll use them for visualizing the fluentbit delivered logs only, without further discussion.

 We can also debug fluentbit by tailing its logs via: